-Bitcoin Core contributors also communicate in publicly accessible mailing lists, in IRC chat rooms (with weekly meetings that are logged and summarized, although 2019 meeting logs are harder to find), and on the Issues and Pull Requests of the Bitcoin GitHub repositories.
+Bitcoin Core contributors also communicate in publicly accessible mailing lists, in IRC chat rooms (with weekly meetings that are logged and summarized), and on the Issues and Pull Requests of the Bitcoin GitHub repositories.

 As the network grows in significance, the stakes get higher - strategic decisions about the Bitcoin Core software are arguably the most important of any FOSS project.
 The lack of formal governance means that resolving disputes can be a long drawn out affair, as ad hoc signalling mechanisms may produce conflicting signals and are all susceptible to manipulation.
 Miner voting, the only signalling method available to a Bitcoin constituency that's not easily manipulated, has been discounted by most Bitcoin advocates as a legitimate aspect of governance.